-Typically, PS schedulers are evaluated based on fairness, i.e., the time interval over which the scheduler provides fair CPU allocation, and the allocation error which typically depends on the scheduler algorithm and its quantum size.
-An important distinction between fair-share schedulers and PS schedulers is the time granularity at which they operate.
+There are compelling reasons to use proportional share (PS) scheduling for CPU scheduling in VMs.
+PS scheduling allocates CPU in proportion to the number of shares (weights) that VMs have been assigned.
+Typically, PS schedulers are evaluated based on the level of fairness, i.e., the time interval over which the scheduler provides fair CPU allocation, and the allocation error which typically depends on the scheduler algorithm and its quantum size.
+An important distinction between fairshare schedulers and PS schedulers is the time granularity at which they operate.
 Proportional share schedulers aim to provide an instantaneous form of sharing among the active clients according to their weights.
 In contrast, fair-share schedulers attempt to provide a time-averaged form of proportional sharing based on the actual use measured over long time periods.